 1. Toll Collection could be more transparent

 As said earlier, we would need to pay road toll (known as e-Tag) through the car rental company.
-In our 2016 experience, the car rental company showed us the e-Tag computer screen which indicated the toll fee incurred during our rental period.
+In our 2016 East Taiwan trip, the car rental company showed us the e-Tag computer screen which indicated the toll fee incurred during our rental period.